If you want to see how vital technology is in the healthcare industry, look no further than roughly two years ago when the pandemic hit.

 Normally, patients must stay inside hospitals to monitor their progress and health after their operations.
 However, with pre-surgery coaching, they can go home earlier and receive medical advice, complete with remote monitoring, to recover.

 After collecting fragmented patient data, physicians can run them using patient outcomes to help patients make evidence-based and informed decisions for the type of treatment they plan on receiving.
 This enables healthcare consultations to occur even while patients are physically away from their physicians and doctors.
+When developing your app, take time to comply with HL7 FHIR and set up FHIR server for data storage and protection.

 #3 - Robotics